aniri15/FabriMAE-Self-Evaluating-VLA/README.md

 Outputs include `online_MAE-C_scores.jsonl` and `online_action_consistency_scores.jsonl`.
 Saved attention outputs, when enabled, are stored under `saved_attentions/Pi/`.

-### FabriX-MAE on PI0.5
+### FabriMAE on PI0.5

-FabriX-MAE is the PI0.5 implementation of our MAE-guided verifier-free test-time action selection.
-It runs on LIBERO-plus through `openpi/` and samples multiple action candidates at inference time.
+FabriMAE is the PI0.5 implementation of our MAE-guided verifier-free test-time action selection.
+It runs on LIBERO-Plus through `openpi/` and samples multiple action candidates at inference time.

-Environment setup should follow the upstream OpenPI PI0.5 instructions and the LIBERO-plus installation instructions.
+Environment setup should follow the upstream OpenPI PI0.5 instructions and the LIBERO-Plus installation instructions.
 In practice, this means:

 - Install and verify the OpenPI environment for PI0.5 inference.
-- Install LIBERO-plus with its assets, BDDL files, and initialization states.
+- Install LIBERO-Plus with its assets, BDDL files, and initialization states.
 - Download the PI0.5 checkpoints into a cache directory visible to OpenPI.
-- Make sure `openpi/scripts/run_pi05_libero_plus_eval.sh` can start the policy server and LIBERO-plus evaluator in the same environment.
+- Make sure `openpi/scripts/run_pi05_libero_plus_eval.sh` can start the policy server and LIBERO-Plus evaluator in the same environment.

-Run FabriX-MAE in independent mode:
+Run FabriMAE in independent mode:

 ```bash
 cd "${REPO_ROOT}/openpi"